When sourcing raw materials we take the environmental variable into consideration to reduce the impact, selecting the RECYCLED MATERIAL content:

 Best available techniques:

-We apply all best available techniques:
+We apply all the best available techniques:

-Prevention of the emission of particles into the atmosphere.
+Prevention of particulate emissions into the atmosphere.

-Reduction of noise emission.
+Reduction of noise emissions.

-Reduction of water usage.
+Reduction of water use.

-Zero dumping: reuse of production process water.
+Zero discharge: reuse of water from the production process.

 Integrated packaging management system.